Who is the ASONE Music Education Hub

-In Cornwall, the Music Hub partnership is led by Cornwall Council and we work with a range of music and arts organisations, both local and national.
+In Cornwall, the music hub partnership is led by ASONE Perform CIC and we work with a range of music and arts organisations, both local and national.
 We work together to support and promote quality musical learning for all children and young people in Cornwall.
 We are funded by the Department for Education through Arts Council England.
-The Cornwall Music Education Hub leads on the strategic development of Music Education in Cornwall.
+The Hub leads on the strategic development of music education in Cornwall.

 Further information about Music Education Hubs can be found on the Arts Council England website.